Machinelearninguru/Image-Processing-Computer-Vision/Installation/OpenCV Installation/readme.md

 %%%%%%%%%%%%%

-The document main page is [this page](http://machinelearninguru.com/computer_vision/installation/opencv/opencv.html) and it's been translated to Markdown using [pandoc](http://pandoc.org/).
+The document main page is [this page](http://machinelearninguru.com/computer_vision/installation/opencv/opencv.html) and it's been translated to Markdown mostly by using [pandoc](http://pandoc.org/).